Nondualism: Yogācāra tradition

 In the Mahayana tradition of Yogācāra (Skt; "yoga practice"), adyava (Tibetan: gnyis med) refers to overcoming the conceptual and perceptual dichotomies of cognizer and cognized, or subject and object.
 The concept of adyava in Yogācāra is an epistemological stance on the nature of experience and knowledge, as well as a phenomenological exposition of yogic cognitive transformation.
 Early Buddhism schools such as Sarvastivada and Sautrāntika, that thrived through the early centuries of the common era, postulated a dualism (dvaya) between the mental activity of grasping (grāhaka, "cognition", "subjectivity") and that which is grasped (grāhya, "cognitum", intentional object).
 Yogacara postulates that this dualistic relationship is a false illusion or superimposition (samaropa).

 Yogācāra also taught the doctrine which held that only mental cognitions really exist (vijñapti-mātra), instead of the mind-body dualism of other Indian Buddhist schools.
 This is another sense in which reality can be said to be non-dual, because it is "consciousness-only".
 There are several interpretations of this main theory, which has been widely translated as representation-only, ideation-only, impressions-only and perception-only.Siderits, Mark, Buddhism as philosophy, 2017, p.
 146. Some scholars see it as a kind of subjective or epistemic Idealism (similar to Kant's theory) while others argue that it is closer to a kind of phenomenology or representationalism.
 According to Mark Siderits the main idea of this doctrine is that we are only ever aware of mental images or impressions which manifest themselves as external objects, but "there is actually no such thing outside the mind."
 For Alex Wayman, this doctrine means that "the mind has only a report or representation of what the sense organ had sensed."
 Jay Garfield and Paul Williams both see the doctrine as a kind of Idealism in which only mentality exists.

-However, it is important to note that even the idealistic interpretation of Yogācāra is not an absolute monistic idealism like Advaita Vedanta or Hegelianism, since in Yogācāra, even consciousness "enjoys no transcendent status" and is just a conventional reality.
+However, even the idealistic interpretation of Yogācāra is not an absolute monistic idealism like Advaita Vedanta or Hegelianism, since in Yogācāra, even consciousness "enjoys no transcendent status" and is just a conventional reality.
 Indeed, according to Jonathan Gold, for Yogācāra, the ultimate truth is not consciousness, but an ineffable and inconceivable "thusness" or "thatness" (tathatā).
 Also, Yogācāra affirms the existence of individual mindstreams, and thus Kochumuttom also calls it a realistic pluralism.

 The Yogācārins defined three basic modes by which we perceive our world.
 These are referred to in Yogācāra as the three natures (trisvabhāva) of experience.
 They are: